Stochastic Quasi-Fej\'er Block-Coordinate Fixed Point Iterations with Random Sweeping: Introduction

 \section{Introduction}

 The main advantage of block-coordinate algorithms is to result in implementations with reduced complexity and memory requirements per iteration.
 These benefits have long been recognized \cite{Ausl71,Ceaj71,Orte70} and have become increasingly important in very large-scale problems.
 In addition, block-coordinate strategies may lead to faster \cite{Chou14} or distributed \cite{Iutz13} implementations.
 In this paper, we propose a block-coordinate fixed point algorithmic framework to solve a variety of problems in Hilbertian nonlinear numerical analysis and optimization.
 Algorithmic fixed point theory in Hilbert spaces provides a unifying and powerful framework for the analysis and the construction of a wide array of solution methods in such problems \cite{Baus96,Livre1,Cegi12,Opti04,Zeid86}.
 Although several block-coordinate algorithms exist for solving specific optimization problems in Euclidean spaces, a framework for dealing with general fixed point methods in Hilbert spaces and which guarantees the convergence of the iterates does not seem to exist at present.
 In the proposed constructs, a random sweeping strategy is employed for selecting the blocks of coordinates which are activated over the iterations.
+The sweeping rule allows for an arbitrary sampling of the indices of the coordinates.
 Furthermore, the algorithms tolerate stochastic errors in the implementation of the operators.
+This paper provides the first general stochastic block-coordinate fixed point framework with guaranteed convergence of the iterates.
+It generates a wide range of new algorithms, which will be illustrated by numerical experiments elsewhere.

 A main ingredient for proving the convergence of many fixed point algorithms is the fundamental concept of (quasi-)Fej\'er monotonicity \cite{Else01,Ency09,Erem09,Raik67}.
 In Section~\ref{sec:2}, refining the seminal work of \cite{Ermo69,Ermo71,Ermo68}, we revisit this concept from a stochastic standpoint.
 By exploiting properties of almost super-martingales \cite{Robb71}, we establish novel almost sure convergence results for an abstract stochastic iteration scheme.
 In Section~\ref{sec:3}, this scheme is applied to the design of block-coordinate algorithms for relaxed iterations of quasinonexpansive operators.
 A simple instance of such iterations is the Krasnosel'ski\u\i--Mann method, which has found numerous applications \cite{Livre1,Byrn14}.
 In Section~\ref{sec:4}, we design block-coordinate algorithms involving compositions of averaged nonexpansive operators.
 The results are used in Section~\ref{sec:5} to construct block-coordinate algorithms for structured monotone inclusion and convex minimization problems.
 Splitting algorithms have recently becomes tools of choice in signal processing and machine learning; see, e.g., \cite{Byrn14,Banf11,Smms05,Devi11,Ragu13,Wrig11}.
 Providing versatile block-coordinate versions of these algorithms is expected to benefit these emerging areas, as well as more traditional fields of applications of splitting methods, e.g., \cite{Glow89}.
 One of the offsprings of our work is an original block-coordinate primal-dual algorithm which can be employed to solve a large class of variational problems.